The Ayanna Ade Black Student Midwife Scholarship Award

 Shafia Monroe Consulting (SMC) proudly announces the Annual Ayanna Ade Black Student Midwife Scholarship Award.

 In honor of Ayanna Ade’s contribution to midwifery, SMC will award a scholarship to one recipient for a minimum of $1,200.

 Eligibility Requirements: Must be an African American enrolled in a recognized US Midwifery College/School or Apprenticeship Midwife Training Model with a preceptor.
 This scholarship recognizes all midwifery educational programs.

-The Scholarship will be Awarded December of 2022
+The Scholarship will be Awarded on December 15, 2023

 Ayanna Ade transitioned at home in Houston, TX on May 23, 2013.